We Cry Together: Background and release

 The introduction for "We Cry Together" was first teased on March 5, 2020, in the visual mission statement for American rapper Kendrick Lamar's creative collective PGLang.
 It was released alongside his fifth studio Mr. Morale & the Big Steppers on May 13, 2022, as a duet with American actress Taylour Paige.
 Lamar wrote the song alongside the Alchemist, Bekon, and J.Lbs, who produced the track with Emile Haynie.
 The song contains samples of "June" written by Florence Welch and performed by Florence and the Machine, and "Valentine" written by Gary Peacock and performed by Peacock, Art Lande and Eliot Zigmund.

 "We Cry Together" features additional narration from Lamar's longtime partner Whitney Alford.
-It was recorded at IGA Studios and Windmark Studios in Santa Monica, California by Ray Charles Brown Jr., Johnathan Turner, James Blunt and Matt Schaeffer, with assistance from Logan Haynes, Andrew Boyd and Tristan Bott.
+It was recorded at IGA Studios and Windmark Recording in Santa Monica, California by Ray Charles Brown Jr., Johnathan Turner, James Blunt and Matt Schaeffer, with assistance from Logan Haynes, Andrew Boyd and Tristan Bott.
 Derek "MixedByAli" Ali and Cyrus "NOIS" Taghipour mixed it at No Name Studios in Tarzana, with assistance from Curtis "Sircut" Bye and Brandon Blatz.
-Michelle Mancini mastered it at Larrabee Studios in North Hollywood.
+Emerson Mancini mastered it at Larrabee Studios in North Hollywood.

 Lamar's longtime collaborator, Sounwave, revealed in an interview with GQ that "We Cry Together" was one of the earliest songs recorded for Mr. Morale & the Big Steppers.
 In 2019, after holding onto the initial beats for a while, Lamar showed him a "scratch idea of a couple arguing.
 He didn’t have all the words down—he just had the male’s verse and then mumbles of the lady’s part.
 I come in one day and he had pitched his voice up to sound like a girl and he was literally arguing with himself."
 Amazed at the demo, Sounwave asked him if they should "drop it like this with just your voice?"
 Lamar answered, "Nah, we’ve gotta find someone who can actually nail this moment.”
 After a long process of finding someone who "can give this kind of emotion but also act it out the way that it’s supposed to feel", Lamar's creative partner Dave Free suggested Paige, which made them all "lit up".
 The song was recorded almost in one take with Lamar and Paige in February 2020.
 Sounwave disclosed that it was "one of the songs that we knew was staying" on the album.